KhoiDOO/amara/README.md

 ```
 pip install tianshou
 ```
-Note that Tianshou also installed Pytorch package for DL and required Nvidia card interaction Python packages, the Pytorch does not need to be installed again, except for torch-vision, or extra modules from the Pytorch.
+Note that Tianshou also installed the Pytorch package for DL and required Nvidia card interaction Python packages, the Pytorch does not need to be installed again, except for torch-vision, or extra modules from the Pytorch.

 ## SuperSuit Setup
 ```